CORE Lab Team

 Daria Healey

-Daria is a first-year doctoral candidate in the CORE Lab.
+Daria is a second year doctoral candidate in the CORE Lab.
 She received her undergraduate degree in Environmental Studies with a minor in Sociology from Boston College in 2021, before transitioning to Northeastern University, where she received her master’s degree in Environmental Science and Policy in 2023.
 Daria is primarily interested in exploring perceptions of social-ecological systems through mental modeling, with applications for understanding implications of climate change, coastal adaptation strategy, and the benefits of place-based climate education.

 Daria’s controversial opinion is that pineapple is and will always be the best pizza topping.